buidl-labs/crypto-code-school-inside-tezos/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] You labeled the PR with appropriate labels, if any.
 - [ ] You mentioned a related issue if this PR related to it, e.g. `Fixes #22` or `Related #17`.
+- [ ] You performed a self-review of your own code
+- [ ] You commented on code, particularly in hard-to-understand areas
 - [ ] You asked any particular reviewer to review.
 If you aren't sure, ask.
 - [ ] Your PR adheres to our `CONTRIBUTION GUIDELINES`